 Angela ZamoraView Bio

-Regional Vice President of Operations
+Regional Vice President of Operations for Northern California

-Angela Zamora is a support and leader to Spectrum Center Schools and Programs in Northern California.
+Angela Zamora is a support and leader to Spectrum Center Schools and Programs for Northern California.
 Along with Program Directors, Angela takes pride in Spectrum’s conformance and compliance to licensing and or accreditation agency standards.
 She is responsible for working with each school campus to maintain positive relationships with key stakeholders.
 Actively monitoring facility and programs, to ensure the safety and security of students and staff.

 Angela began her career at Spectrum Center as an Education Coordinator supporting teachers with IEP implementation and instruction in 2002; since then she has served as Assistant Director, Program Director and Assistant Vice President of Operations.
 She earned a bachelor’s in Early Childhood and Family Development from San Diego State University and her Master’s degree in Special Education from Sacramento State University.

 Regional Vice President of Operations for Southern California